Manila, the Philippines

 September 26 / October 24, 2010

 The extant balangay planks exhibited at the National Museum of the Philippines (dated to 1250 CE) occupied almost the entire length of the hall at 15 meters long.
-With a 4-meter width, it had the capacity of about 90 people.
+With a width of four meters, it had the capacity of about 90 people.
 These specs indicated its use in trade, warfare, and migration, not merely in small-scale offshore fishing.
 Early Filipinos were expert seafarers; they navigated their own fleet.
-Today, many Filipinos still take to the seas, mostly as “seamen” (contract workers in international cruise and cargo ships).
-Their seamanship is highly regarded even by Scandinavians, who also have a long maritime history.
+Many Filipinos would still take to the seas, mostly as “seamen” (contract workers in international cruise and cargo ships), their seamanship highly regarded even by Scandinavians, sharing our long maritime history.

 Our ancestors were akin to other Pacific Islanders, not only in our boat culture, but also in our coastal city-states.
-Even then, they already lived in small tightly-organized socio-political units, called the barangay.
-The similarity with the word balangay is uncanny but also completely logical.
+Even then, they already lived in small tightly-organized socio-political units called the barangay.
+The similarity with the word balangay was uncanny yet completely logical.
 William Henry Scott explained that each barangay was autonomous but not necessarily self-sufficient.
-It was with the balangay that barangayes on different islands or different parts of the same island traded food and goods, as well as ferried people and ideas.
-To this day, the barangay concept is retained as an administrative unit.
+It was the same with the balangay used for trading food and goods, as well as ferrying people and ideas, between islands or even within the same island.
+The barangay concept had been retained as an administrative unit until modern times.

 While continental Asians skirmished for territorial expansion on the vast open land of the world’s largest continent, ancient Filipino islanders shared with one another the open waters of the world’s largest ocean.

 Other notable archaeological finds in the Museum of the Filipino People:

 Clay jars molded into the shape of a human face, dated 2,000 years old, were testaments to the culture and art of our precolonial ancestors.
 Porcelain dishes from the 14th century provided evidence of trade between the islands and China.